IBM-Cloud/docs/services/InvestmentPortfolio/tutorial.md

 ## Calling the {{site.data.keyword.investportshort}} API

-Use the Investment Portfolio service to store and retrieve portfolios and associated holdings.
+Use the {{site.data.keyword.investportshort}} service to store and retrieve portfolios and associated holdings.

 ### Creating a portfolio entry